Do you find yourself doing everything, and leaving dad out of the picture? Here’s how to involve dads at home — and why you should.

 #5: Make regular alone time between dad and the kids

-The biggest downfall about my early work schedule is that I miss out on our family breakfasts; however, my absence has only strengthened my husband’s abilities with handling the kids alone.
+The biggest downfall about my early work schedule is that I miss out on our family breakfasts.
+But my absence has only benefited my husband’s abilities with handling the kids alone.

-My work schedule requires my husband to be alone with the kids on a daily basis, but even weekly “strikes” can help.
+My schedule requires my husband to be alone with the kids on a daily basis, but even weekly “strikes” can help.
 Take a class on the weekends.
 Hang out with friends.
 Anything that will get you out of the house and your husband alone with the kids.